 To me, commission isn’t compensation for my time, knowledge, or experience.
 Commission is an incentive provided by a wholesaler or supplier for me to book an element of a trip through them versus a different channel.
 They’re trying to drive sales, so they offer commission to agents who bring them those sales.

-Does that make booking through wholesalers or other channels that provide commission wrong or somehow bad?
-No, not at all.
 There can be tremendous advantages to booking through a wholesaler - for instance, they drive so much volume that if there’s a problem, often their travelers will be heard or taken care of before someone who booked on their own.

 Likewise, booking through a supplier can be the smartest possible way to book.
-In a destination I’m not as familiar with, or where there’s some physical risk involved (see, e.g., Iceland, New Zealand, safari, etc.), I want to know that there’s someone there on the ground for you if something goes wrong.
+For a destination that I’m not as familiar with, or where there’s some physical risk involved (see, e.g., Iceland, New Zealand, safari, etc.), I want to know that there’s someone there on the ground for you if something goes wrong.

-In the old days (read: until the late 1990s), travel agents made a ton of their revenue from commission paid by airlines for air ticketing.
+In the old days (read: until the late 1990s), travel agents made a ton of their revenue from the commission paid by airlines for air ticketing.
 When the internet really got cooking, and airlines realized they could reach people directly, they more-or-less cut off commission to travel agents, causing a dramatic contraction in the industry.